Chatbots evolved: the new artificial intelligence for customer support

-Today's VAs readily leverage the latest in semantic understanding technology to better understand the user’s input, locate the source of needed information, and deliver an accurate, timely response.
+Today, artificial intelligence for customer support readily leverages the latest in semantic understanding technology to better understand the user’s input, locate the source of needed information, and deliver an accurate, timely response.
 The way a baby’s mind learns meaning in languages, beyond word selection and connotation, is inspiring the way VAs are built.
 By developing self-learning, customer intent recognition, and EQ-demonstrating solutions, it is possible to create virtual assistants that think and talk like the most skilled, qualified human agent.
 The result: customer experiences with rapid issue resolution across multiple channels (mobile app, web, voice) and subsequently increased self-service and CSAT KPIs.

 While earlier chatbots used basic algorithms to deduce meaning, advanced AI allows VAs to predict and more accurately identify the intents behind user requests, and to integrate with enterprise systems of record to formulate responses.
 This allows VAs to better personalize and respond to customers during interactions, and it allows the customer’s data (which may be stored on CRM, ERP, HCM, and ITSM systems) to be leveraged more effectively.

-Furthermore, AI now enables VAs to learn from each interaction to inform future conversations.
+Furthermore, artificial intelligence for customer support now enables VAs to learn from each interaction to inform future conversations.
 If transcribed sentiment data indicates that a message causes confusion or frustration among users, the virtual assistant can adjust the message to improve accuracy or to deliver information in a more accommodating tone.
 Machine learning also enables VAs to connect user inquiries with personalized upselling and cross-selling opportunities.

 Example: When a passenger asks an airline VA “When will my flight get in?” the virtual assistant understands the entry as a request for an ETA, requests and locates the user’s record (perhaps automatically, using computer vision and face recognition), along with their flight information, and responds in real time, accurately, and in a secure, compliant way.
 Or, if a user complains about a certain aspect of a flight, the VA can, after analyzing possible causes of frustration, offer some form of recompense based on the customer’s situation, loyalty, etc.